 Interested in pursuing a specialty in orthodontics?
-Read below for an interview of my colleague, Katie, who is entering her orthodontics residency this fall!
+Read below for an interview of my colleague, Dr. Katie Garrett, who is entering her orthodontics residency this fall!
 She provides some great advice for dental students who are considering ortho!

 1. What general advice do you have for students interested in specializing in orthodontics?

 I would advise to get some type of clinical ortho experience, whether that be shadowing, assisting in the summer at an ortho office, or volunteering free time in clinic—just to get the experience of what an actual orthodontist does on a day-to-day basis and make sure it’s in line with what you actually want to do.
 Confirming this as early as possible will allow you to focus your time and resources throughout dental school to make sure you can achieve that goal.